4 Quick Tips for Your New Neighborhood Search

 Our last two assignments were in places without military housing available so we immediately began browsing MilitaryByOwner for listings.
-We also ask opinions of neighborhoods from friends who've lived there, as well as using neighborhood reviews from Military Town Advisor.
+We also ask for opinions of neighborhoods from friends who've lived there, as well as using neighborhood reviews from Military Town Advisor.

 When planning for an upcoming military move and looking for a new neighborhood, here are a few points to keep in mind!

 When looking for our next neighborhood, we consider what will comfortably fit within our budget.
 For example, when assigned to Washington, D.C, as cool as it would be to live in a trendy condo within walking distance of the Pentagon, our family is not financially prepared for the high D.C. price tag of that convenience.
-For optimum cost of living, we may have to live a bit further away from work.
+For the optimum cost of living, we may have to live a bit further away from work.
 Most likely, the affordability (and peace and quiet!) of the suburbs will make up for any time spent on the commute.

-Although it’s never fun to think about the creepers out there, it is important to research statistics in different neighborhoods, in the quest for a safe area to live.
-To avoid unpleasant experiences, we take a gander at municipal crime rate statistics, such as those from the Federal Bureau of Investigation (FBI), United States Justice Department, or local law enforcement agencies.
+Although it’s never fun to think about the creepers out there, it is important to research statistics in different neighborhoods in the quest for a safe area to live.
+To avoid unpleasant experiences, we take a gander at municipal crime rate statistics, such as those from the Federal Bureau of Investigation (FBI), the United States Justice Department, or local law enforcement agencies.
 When hunting for low crime rates, we focus on the actual number of crimes that occurred in certain communities to help define safe neighborhoods.

 Finding a top-notch school is always a priority for a busy military family.
 Resources such as the Military Child Education Coalition share school reviews and helpful tips for the transition.
 While narrowing down a neighborhood search, check out websites for individual school districts.
 If you have specific education concerns, consider contacting a member of the school board or faculty or the military's School Liaison Officer.